jquintanilla4/watermarker/README.md

 ## Notes

 - The watermark is drawn as centered text; it does not place an opaque box over the video.
-- Effective visibility is light (~10% of white).
-To make it stronger or lighter, adjust `alpha` in `add_watermark_to_video` and/or the RGBA text alpha in `create_watermark_overlay`.
+- Blending uses the watermark overlay's per‑pixel alpha.
+To adjust strength, either change the RGBA alpha used when drawing the text in `create_watermark_overlay` or tweak the `strength` multiplier in `add_watermark_to_video`.
+- The output directory is resolved relative to the script location, so running from any working directory writes to the same `output_videos/` alongside the script.
-- The script attempts to use system fonts (Arial or Helvetica on macOS) and falls back to a default font if unavailable.
+- The script attempts to use common system fonts (Arial/Helvetica on macOS, DejaVuSans on Linux, Arial on Windows) and falls back to a default font if unavailable.

+### Troubleshooting launchers

+- If double‑clicking `launcher.sh` just opens a text editor, use the platform wrappers above:
+  - macOS: `launcher.command`
+  - Windows: `launcher.bat`
+- If a launcher doesn’t run due to permissions, mark it executable:
+  - macOS/Linux: `chmod +x launcher.sh launcher.command`
+- If Windows can’t find Bash, install Git for Windows (Git Bash) or run the app directly with Python: `py -3 video_watermarker.py`.